 Segmental walls provide a similar level of durability, but they can be less costly to build and far easier to maintain.
 These have an interlocking design that’s sufficiently flexible for repairing grading and sloping issues.
 Walls like these use similar construction techniques to those used in the Pyramids of Giza and the Great Wall of China.
 As such, they’re virtually guaranteed to last.

 Establish Your Landscaping Design Goals

 Before attempting to add an element as permanent as a new retaining wall, be sure to determine just how you want to allocate your outdoor space.
 Temporary and semi-permanent design elements can always be removed or moved around to accommodate changes in your outdoor entertaining habits or other outdoor uses and features.
 Working with a trusted landscape design company is always the best way to get a solid, seamless landscaping plan that will both protect your property and enhance its value.
-If you are looking to add a retaining wall to your property, contact Twin Oaks Landscape for a free consultation today!
+If you are looking to add a retaining wall to your property, contact Twin Oaks Landscape for a consultation today!